Custom Solution Development

 Tests on the things that matter

-Automated test coverage on the flows your business runs on, not the boilerplate shipped by default.
+Automated test coverage on the flows your business runs on.
 Regression suites on the integrations that would cost you a quarter if they broke.
 PMD rulesets and AI code-review agents on every PR.

 Observability you'd put in production